Regular readers of my blog will know that Isaac swims with a swimming club and recently he has been promoted to the next level.

 It’s also splash-proof and mud-proof so you can send them outside to play without fear that it will be broken and is secured with a pin like clip on the band.

 The only thing I can’t do with it is to add his swimming time in, but he is happy that it shows his daily steps and that he can see how his heart rates changes when he is doing physical activity.
+The Heart Rate is a really cool feature because you can track which workouts are right for you and which are not (fitness, jumping on a trampoline, jogging, etc).

 It is a really good tool to keep the kids interested in keeping active and if you have a child that prefers to spend time on computer games, you could set them activity targets that they have to achieve before they get to play games.